 In certain circumstances, when a change of control of the Corporation occurs, payments will be made to the Named Executive Officers.
-These circumstances include: (1) when a Named Executive Officer's employment with the Corporation is subsequently or contemporaneously terminated by the Corporation without cause within 12 months of the date of a change of control event; (2) when a Named Executive Officer does not continue to be employed by the Corporation at a level of responsibility or a level of compensation at least commensurate with the Named Executive Officer's existing level of responsibility and compensation immediately prior to the change of control event and the Named Executive Officer elects in a written notice to the Corporation within 12 months of the date of a change of control event to treat the Named Executive Officer's employment as being terminated as a result of either such reduction; and (3) in the case of the Chief Financial Officer, when the Chief Financial Officer elects within 30 days of the change of control event not to continue to be employed by the Corporation.
+These circumstances include: (1) when a Named Executive Officer's employment with the Corporation is subsequently or contemporaneously terminated by the Corporation without cause within 12 months of the date of a change of control event; (2) when a Named Executive Officer does not continue to be employed by the Corporation at a level of responsibility or a level of compensation at least commensurate with the Named Executive Officer's existing level of responsibility and compensation immediately prior to the change of control event and the Named Executive Officer elects in a written notice to the Corporation within 12 months of the date of a change of control event to treat the Named Executive Officer's employment as being terminated as a result of either such reduction; and (3) when the Named Executive Officer elects within 30 days of the change of control event not to continue to be employed by the Corporation.
 In addition, upon the occurrence of a change of control, all outstanding Options will immediately vest and become exercisable upon approval by the Board.
 Each change of control agreement is for a term of five years and is renewed upon expiry.